 It is common in web application integration tests to require a signed in user.
-We could write RSpec and Capybara tests for a Rails application like this:
+RSpec and Capybara tests for a Rails application could look like this:

 visit root_path fill_in "Email", with: "firstname.lastname@example.org" fill_in "Password", with: "password" click_on "Sign In" # ...